-You can find many documents what you should do, but more important, what not.
+You can find many documents what you should do.
+We think it is more important what not to do.
+We have a few rules, one of them is 'Do Not Go Through Mud'.
 The trails we travel are not in extreme terrain, just off the beaten path.
 There were trails where we didn't meet anybody all day.

 Which brings us to the Tools you should bring on your trip.
 Hand Cleaner and Gloves, did we say Hand Cleaner?
-Bring all the tools you are familiar with plus tape, wire, grease, engine oil, a light, blanket(s) and more.
+Bring all the tools that you are familiar with plus tape, wire, grease, engine oil, a flashlight, blanket(s) and more.
 Never forget rags, you are fixing something in the dirt, it will be dusty or muddy or wet.
 And you need a place to layout your parts and tools.
-Bring insect repellant, if you spent time outside the Jeep, you know why.
+Bring insect repellent.
+If you ever had to work outside on the Jeep, you know why.
 This safety topic is covered in great detail on the Internet.
 Make sure that you are reading the safety relevant to your location and time of year.

 Always carry lots of water.
 Two gallons of water in the Jeep is a must.
 If you get stuck on a nice hot sunny day, you'll need it.
 Carry blankets, not just for your pic-nic, it can keep you warm as well.
 If you get stuck overnight, you'll need water and blankets.
 Food is nice to have, but remember the rule of three: 3 minutes without air, 3 hours without shelter, 3 days without water, 3 weeks without food = you are dead.

-Plan your trip and tell somebody where you are going and when you are back.
+Plan your trip and tell somebody where you are going and when you will be back.
 Once you are back, let them know.
 Our SPOT X device has the tracking feature, so our friends can track our location in almost real-time.

 A CB Radio is not a backup plan for offroad trips, but it is a great way to communicate with the members in your team.
 We use the CB Radio when we're stuck on a highway.
 The truckers use CB to communicate the problem spots and possible detours.
-Or you just go to the next truck and ask the driver.
+You can always go to the next truck and ask the driver.

 Where is the Exit is the last thing you want to worry about.
-But it is real and GPS and Maps don't mix.
+It is real danger and that's when you find out that GPS and Maps don't play well together.
 Once you run out of power, your GPS units are just dead weight.
-We hope you brought some paper maps and a compass to get you in the right direction.
+We bring paper maps and a compass to get us in the right direction.
 Read our Introduction on the GPS and Maps topic.